mhannum72/mylunch/README.md

 todo
 ====

+* TODAY: fix the attributes popup (finally).
+Start on the 'share-a-meal' functionality.

+* Imagine I had everything in place, and then I started publicizing this, or if I created a publicity stunt that would feature me on lots of news stations, etc.

+* Let's talk about the home page: this should be like a magazine cover.
+  It will feature the meal-of-the-day prominently (possibly as a back ground image) and then have other 'interesting' things:

+  Most active users
+  Top 10 most interesting meals
+  Submit a picture / meal to be considered for the most interesting meal Enter to win a meal at a local restaurant (by featuring that restaurant on your mealpage)
+  Contact myLunch!

+* On the home page:
+  most active users
+  most interesting pictures
+  slideshows
+  meal of the day
+  free-lunch-giveaway
+  lunch-money-sweepstakes
+  Partners-coupons for people who feature restaurants on their mealpage It should have the 'meal-of-the-day' picture featured
+  share-a-meal: links to city-meals-on-wheels, city-harvest, and other food related charities.
+And a big message that says we'll be giving a portion of our profits to these charities, or saying that we are proud sponsers of these charities.
+  Maybe the sweepstakes can be charity related?

+* What are the categories?
+  Home
+  Editmeals
+  Donate
+  About
+  Order

+* Create the charity page.

+* Possibly I should store the actual image as well as the resized images.
+  I'm not sure about this .. but if the user clicks on the image while its in the slideshow, this could cause a download of the full-sized image.

+* Create a 'share-a-meal' functionality within the showattributes popup to allow users to send an email to their friends of a meal slideshow.
+  Sharing doesn' require the person viewing to have an account.

+* So the grid, showattributes, and the gridnav modules are logically married.
+So, this bunch can maintain state even though it's not being displayed.
+If the user is looking at page 4, there's no reason to rollback to page 1 if they go off the first menu ..

+* Make sure to write a 'are you sure you want to delete this meal' popup so that people don't accidentally delete something.

+* Maybe define the 'hover' behavior of the new-meal icon to shrink the meal a bit, and write the words, 'New Meal' below.

+* I'm thinking that this should be a single website: after the first http request, everything else should be handed via ajax requests, and the user experience should feel like you've never changed pages.
+So the top menu can maybe have icons- clicking the 'home' icon will switch out the middle (and possibly bottom) part of the page.

+  What this means is that I can animate the 'grid' / 'grid-nav', etc onto the page if someone clicks on the 'edit' icon.

 * Don't focus on the dropdown menus - that's too small.
 Focus on the top part- I'm not sure what it should look like - maybe the same shape as the gridnav .. possibly have the mylunch logo peering out above.